johnrusu/react-notes/README.md

 - Color changes based on background color
 - Add highlighted notes and mapped them on render
 - Filtering by Highlighted or simple notes
+- Drag and drop notes using the right preview drag and drop component